Edgar Schein biography and books

-Edgar Schein (1928) is a Society of Sloan Fellows Professor of Management Emeritus and a Professor Emeritus at the MIT Sloan School of Management.
-Edgar Schein made a notable mark on the field of organizational development.
+Edgar Schein (Edgar Henry Schein) (1928 – 2023) was a Society of Sloan Fellows Professor of Management Emeritus and a Professor Emeritus at the MIT Sloan School of Management.
+He made a notable mark on the field of Organizational Development (OD).
+Edgar Schein was well known for his ground breaking work on the Organizational Culture Model and his 10 Dimensions of a Learning Organization theory.
+This article covers his biography, quotes and publications.

 Biography Edgar Schein

 Edgar Schein obtained in 1947 a Bachelor Degree (B.A.) from the University of Chicago.
 In 1949 he obtained his Master Degree (M.A.) in Psychology from the Stanford University.
-Eventually in 1952, Edgar Schein obtained his doctorate (Ph.D.) in social psychology from the Harvard University.
+Eventually in 1952, he obtained his doctorate (Ph.D.) in social psychology from the Harvard University.

 Edgar Schein has received many honours and awards for his writing, most recently the distinguished Scholar-Practitioner Award of the Academy of Management, 2009, the Lifetime Achievement Award in Workplace Learning (2012)and a Honorary Doctorate from the IEDC Bled School of Management in Slovenia (2012).